DrZanuff/tasks-nodes/README.md

 # Task Management API

 This is a Node.js project with Typescript that implements an API for CRUD (Create, Read, Update, Delete) operations on tasks.
+This project explores the use of Node.js vanilla features without any frameworks, intended for educational purposes.

 ## Features